MohamedElsyed2005/connectFourgame_withAi/README.md

 full.
 The winner is the player having greater number of connected-fours.

 ## the following 2 algorithms as options for the AI agent:
-• Minimax without alpha-beta pruning
+• Minimax without alpha-beta pruning.
-• Minimax with alpha-beta pruning
+• Minimax with alpha-beta pruning.

 # Heuristic Function:
 • The heuristic function implemented in this project is defined as the